decretist/Dissertation/Chapter3/chapter3.md

 *Decretum*.
 Three of these factual assertions are uncontroversial: that Gratian "brought together" the *Decretum*, that Omnebene abbreviated it, and that Omnebene was bishop of Verona.

-[^tmp1]: It is worth noting that by characterizing Gratian's activity as one of "bringing together" the decrees, Robert is making a fairly weak claim on behalf Gratian's authorship of the *Decretum*.

 Those scholars who interpret the discovery of the first-recension manuscripts as evidence that Gratian's work on the *Decretum*